alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

         The list of optimized modules is defined in 'scenario/tools/imports/_optimized.py'.

         .. tip::
-            The :class:`scenario._perfutils.PerfImportWrapper` util may be used to determine which modules are imported the most during a given code execution.
+            The :class:`scenario._perfutils.ImportCallTracker` tool class may be used to determine which modules are imported the most during a given code execution.

         .. tip::